garrettjohnsonm/Mech-105/Simpson/README.md

+##Simpsons function

-This function takes two inputs from the user, x and y, and applies the Simpson's 1/3 rule to this data.
+This function takes two inputs from the user, x and y, and applies theSimpson's 1/3 rule to this data.
 Simpson's 1/3 rule is simply a method of integrating a function.
-If there are an odd number of intervals, trapezoidal rule will be used to integrate the final interval.
+If there are an odd number of intervals, (which means an even number of points was entered) trapezoidal rule will be used to integrate the final interval.
 Inputs: x= an array (one row vector) of data points to be plotted on the x x axis THESE NUMBERS BE EQUALLY SPACED y= an array of data that is to be plotted on the y axis